leonciocasabuena/9siliconcs3/q1/MyOOPSeedSystem_Part3/classRealationships.md

 ---
 ## Analysis:
- What is the association between your two classes?
+### What is the association between your two classes?

+The two classes (Musician and Instrument) have a "HAS-A" association with each other, which means that one class (Musician) possesses the other (Instrument).
+My system denotes that the Musician class relates to the Instrument class through their connection in acting as a single unit when combined.

  What multiplicity did you choose and why?